This article provides a four step guide to GDPR compliance.

 - Biometric data

-The GDPR does not apply to data that has been anonymised so that an individual can no longer be identified from the information itself.
+The GDPR does not apply to personal data that has been anonymised so that an individual can no longer be identified from the information itself.

 Step 2: How is personal data collected?